 One of the conditions for eligibility is that ‘persons managing the affairs of the association or institution are persons of proven integrity’ (National Committee for Promotion of Social and Economic Welfare, Government of India).
 Another is that ‘the association or institution maintains regular accounts of its receipts and expenditure’.
 Reports must be submitted regularly by the voluntary organisation.

 The involvement of a number of private bodies in the implementation of the Mid-Day Meal Scheme has resulted in visibly better performance.

 Nearly 120 million (12 crore) children are so far covered under the scheme, making this school lunch programme the largest in the world.
 The Government’s multi-faceted approach has therefore shown tremendous results

 By leveraging the unique resources of organisations such as Akshaya Patra to act as its implementing arm and making provisions for them to be as self-sufficient as possible, the Government has successfully involved the entire society in helping the children of our country.
 These foundations promote community participation through fundraising and volunteering

 The scheme has impacted children in many ways.
-Attendance has increased, classroom hunger has reduced, malnutrition decreased and socialization among children of all castes improved.
+Attendance has increased, classroom hunger has reduced, malnutrition decreased and socialisation among children of all castes improved

-On a global scale, the Indian Government has worked hard to meet the UN Millennium Development Goals.
+On a global scale, the Indian Government has worked hard to meet the UN Sustainable Development Goals